 Department of Life Sciences, Texas A&M University – Corpus Christi

-Research & Innovation

-DNA Profiling of 40-Year-Old South Pacific Coral Skeletons

-Abstract (**)
+Abstract

 Coral reefs, which are built from accumulated layers of calcium carbonate (CaCO3), are found in tropical and subtropical warm shallow sea water environments around the world.
-These reef ecosystems support an estimated 25 percent of all known marine species, and the variety of aquatic life living around coral reefs is greater than anywhere else on the planet (Solomon et al., 2019).
-However, coral reefs are projected to be entirely under threat within the next 20 years and the need for standardized protocols to assess biodiversity at the gene level are essential (Moll, 2008).
-This project explores the feasibility of extracting DNA from 87 processed coral skeletons that were collected from the South Pacific Ocean before 1989.
-The bulk of the samples have not been identified down to the genus level effectively providing an opportunity to quantify genetic diversity and optimize DNA extraction from coral skeletons.
-Sequence data from the recovered DNA will be analyzed to gain a better understanding of genetic diversity in an environment whereby natural selection and evolution have gone virtually unchecked ..
+These reef ecosystems support an estimated 25 percent of all known marine species, and the variety of aquatic life living around coral reefs is greater than anywhere else on the planet.
+However, coral reefs are projected to be entirely under threat within the next 20 years and the need for standardized protocols to assess biodiversity at the gene level are essential.
+Corals, in particular, have highly variable phenotypes and DNA is necessary to determine taxonomic identity.
+This project explores the feasibility of extracting and sequencing DNA from 87 processed coral skeletons that were collected from the South Pacific Ocean before 1989.
+The bulk of the samples have not been identified down to the genus level effectively providing an opportunity to quantify genetic diversity and to optimize DNA extraction from coral skeletons.
+I plan on taking advantage of the experience in Dr. Bird’s Lab and the Genomics Core-Lab by processing sensitive low biomass DNA specimens and employing these techniques to quantify DNA embedded in coral skeletons.
+Sequence data from the recovered DNA will be analyzed to gain a better understanding of the relationship between coral skeletons and genotype, which will address one of NSF’s 10 Big Ideas: Understanding the Rules of Life.
+If we are successful, this will open up opportunities to sequence coral skeletons maintained in museum collections world-wide.

 Project Description